iokarkan/blogfolio/_posts/2023-01-09-dataDrivenDefinitionHellQuiz.md

 ## Test your might!

-Select a ☐ to see how well you can anticipate the statements documented in top [Medium](https://www.medium.com) and [Towards Data Science](https://towardsdatascience.com) member stories search results regarding the most common descriptions of:
+Select a box to see how well you can anticipate the statements documented in top [Medium](https://www.medium.com) and [Towards
+Data Science](https://towardsdatascience.com) member stories search results regarding the most common descriptions of: